depthfirstlearning/depthfirstlearning.com/about.md

 We did this across two locations, one at Google AI in Mountain View as part of the Google AI Residency and the other at New York University as part of Joan Bruna's class on The Mathematics of Deep Learning.

-We realized that the resources we were compiling would be useful to a much broader community, and this repository of depth-first study plans is the outcome
-of that genesis.
+We realized that the resources we had compiled would be useful to a much broader community, and this repository of depth-first study plans is the outcome of that genesis.

 DFL was designed to be shared with and grown by the community.
 It is not limited to people at Google or at NYU.
 If you are interested in developing your own